robimaliqi/beach-life/README.md

 By Aisha, Hafiz, Joe, Robi & Sophie

 Fancy a quick dip in the sea or a nice romantic walk on the beach?
 Not sure where your nearest beach actually is?
-Fear no more for Beach Life is here.
+Fear no more for Beach Finder is here.
 Your one-stop-shop for locating all beaches in England (other countries possibly coming soon), along with a forecast for your chosen beach for the next 7 days, as well as tide information so you'll never miss high or low tide again!

 The project was built using the MERN tech stack.
 The database is connected to MongoDB Atlas via Mongoose.
 The front-end was built using React, the backend server uses Express and Node.